Seif2001/SmulatedAneallingGUI/README.md

 - Simulated annealing algorithm for chip placement.
 - Graphical representation of the chip layout using SFML.
 - Customizable parameters for the simulated annealing process.
-- Visualization of the temperature decay and energy changes during optimization.
+- Visualization of the temperature decay and total wire length changes during optimization.

 ## Dependencies